A journey of 1000 miles…

 Which is the fastest?
 Which uses the most CPU? (if you think this is the same question, think again!)
 Which uses the least amount of memory?
 Which one will impact the production HANA instance the least?

 HANA experts will probably point to analysis tools like EXPLAIN PLAN or PlanViz (there is an OpenSAP course coming up for that), but frankly, these are not the tools for the typical SAP developers.
-The crux of those tools is that one already needs to know how HANA works internally to get good use from them.
+The crux of those tools is that one already needs to know how HANA works internally to get good use of them.
 This is not limited to HANA, of course, but the same with other DBMS.

 What I am going to use instead, are tools that are available to everyone with a HANA developer system (e.g. HANA express edition).